socib/SOCIB_latex/README.md

 # SOCIB template latex
 LaTeX source files for posters and presentations, following examples provided in ppt.

 The .tex files have to be compiled using [xelatex](https://en.wikipedia.org/wiki/XeTeX) in order to get the same font as in the ppt ('''FF Cube''').

+The FF Cube font has to be installed ('''Cube-Regular.ttf''' or '''Cube-Regular2.otf''') in ~/.fonts directory.

 ## Presentation